 Another problem that can occur if you have poorly fitting dentures is an imbalanced bite.
 If your denture didn’t properly support your bite, you might have developed unhealthy bite habits that can hurt your dental implants.

-Fortunately, we can use neuromuscular dentistry to balance your bite and protect your implants and your natural teeth–if you still have some.
+Fortunately, we can balance your bite and protect your implants and your natural teeth–if you still have some.

 Trust Your Implants to an Expert